omega8cc/boa/docs/AI-POLICY.md

   (current as of this cycle).
 Re-check vendor crawler docs periodically and add tokens to the relevant `$is_ai_*` map in `server.tpl.php`.
 A missing token just means that agent falls through to ordinary handling — fail-open, not fail-closed.
+- **`Google-Agent` is new (2026).** Google's user-triggered agentic fetcher (Project Mariner / Gemini) ignores `robots.txt` like `ChatGPT-User` and is classed as an honest user fetcher.
+It is matched as `Google-?Agent` to catch both documented spellings (`Google-Agent` and `GoogleAgent-…`).
+The token is still settling — re-confirm against Google's user-triggered-fetchers list and tighten the match if a collision ever appears.
 - **Fan-out, not single fetch.** A "user" fetch is not necessarily one request: some assistant agents (notably `ChatGPT-User`, and `Meta-ExternalFetcher`) expand a single prompt into many requests spread across the vendor's published IP ranges.
 That is why